 Projects have ranged from exclusive city apartments to stylish country retreats; from bars, clubs and restaurants to homes, offices and hotels.
 She has also designed interiors for yachts and private jets.

-Further public speaking appointments have included Top Drawer and the International Property Awards, for which, along with the What House?
+She is a show ambassador and key speaker for Grand Designs Live and House Ireland.
+Further public speaking appointments include Index Dubai, Top Drawer and the International Property Awards, for which, along with the What House?
 Awards, she is also a judge.

-Jo makes regular contributions to the media, including the BBC and Metro, on interior design issues, and features in Sky's Who'd Be a Billionaire? television series along with several other high-end design and lifestyle commentators.
+Jo makes regular contributions to the media, including the BBC, Metro and Irish Independent, on interior design issues, and featured in Sky's Who'd Be a Billionaire? television series along with several other high-end design and lifestyle commentators.

 Jo has been a brand ambassador for respected companies including Bosch Power Tools and Dulux, and has worked with Virgin Money UK and First Time Buyer Online, among others.